Photo of kitten peeking its head up so you can see its ears and eyes

 If mice have already made themselves comfortable in your home, make sure you clean food prep and eating surfaces frequently while wearing a protective mask and cleaning gloves.

-Keep little people and fur babies in your home safe by disinfecting all surfaces and changing water bowls that have been left unsupervised during the night.
+Keep little people and fur babies in your home safe by disinfecting all surfaces and changing water bowls left out during the night.

 4 ways to get rid of mice naturally